shreyansegnyte/PDF-Query-Scanning/README.txt

 * quick detail: when running, if there's an error on lines 32/45, just re-run the code because sometimes, gpt-3.5 returns an incorrectly structured python list which can cause errors in the following functions

+Update; 6/12: changing models from gpt-3.5-turbo did not affect the API costs much.
+However, after evaluating 3.5-turbo and 4.1-nano
+(with 4.1), I decided to change all of them to 4.1-nano because the evaluation pass rate changes from 59% to 92% when moving from
+3.5 to 4.1.